Stages of Kidney Cancer

 Definition of Staging

 A staging system lets doctors know if the cancer has spread and to what extent.
 Staging describes the extent or severity of cancer based on the size of the original (primary) tumor and the extent to which it has spread in the body.
-There are several staging systems for prostate cancer but the most widely used system in the United States is called the TNM System.
+There are several staging systems for kidney cancer but the most widely used system in the United States is called the TNM System.
 It is also known as the Staging System of the American Joint Committee on Cancer (AJCC).1

 General Information on Staging